 Condition yourself to use conditions in PDQ Deploy

-While I’m probably not conditioning my hair as often as I should, I definitely utilize conditions in PDQ Deploy on a regular basis.
+While I’m probably not conditioning my hair as often as I should, I definitely utilize conditions on a regular basis to simplify software deployments in PDQ Deploy.
 Conditions can ensure your deployments target the correct devices, resulting in more successful deployments and less time looking at error logs.

 Ready to take the stress out of device management?
 Try out PDQ Deploy and Inventory free for 14 days.
 Got a large fleet of remote endpoints?
 PDQ Connect can help keep you connected to your remote workforce.
 Try PDQ Connect for free for 14 days.